fcpp-experiments/ros2-library-project/README.md

 ## AP Engine

-To compile and execute the AP engine , you should:
+To compile and execute the AP engine with custom use case of library, you should:
 - follow instructions on [/PoC/AP_Engine/README.MD](/PoC/AP_Engine/README.MD)
 - or run on a new terminal window (but with logs deleted after each round):
 ```bash